Home

 Maximum size: 102 mm.

 Natural history: Phyllidia varicosa is probably the nudibranch most frequently noticed by divers.
-It is a common species usually found in the open on rocks, sometimes feeding on the sponge Ciocalypta sp.
-Occasionally, it may be seen crawling on sand in Halimeda kanaloana beds (usually where some rubble is present) and is the only phyllidiid found in that habitat.
+It is a common species usually found in the open on rocks.
+Occasionally, it may be seen crawling on sand in Halimeda kanaloana beds (usually where some rubble is present) and it's the only phyllidiid regularly found in that habitat.
 It occurs at moderately protected to highly exposed locations at depths of 1-49 m (3-161 ft).
-It lays a flat white egg ribbon.
-(Note 1) Recent studies have shown that its toxic secretions may have anti-malarial properties.
-(Note 2)
+It lays a flat white egg ribbon and may feed on a cream sponge.
+(Note 2) Recent studies have shown that its toxic secretions may have anti-malarial properties.
+(Note 3) It may feed on the sponge, Ciocalypta sp.
+(Note 4)

-Distribution: Big Island, Maui, Lanai, Oahu, Kauai and Niihau: widely distributed in the Indo-Pacific.
+Distribution: Big Island, Maui, Lanai, Molokai, Oahu, Kauai and Niihau: widely distributed in the Indo-Pacific.

 Taxonomic notes: The name means "dilated veins" in reference to the swollen, vein-like ridges on the notum.
-In Hawaii, it is commonly referred to as the "scrambled egg nudibranch" and is referred to as the "varicose Phyllidia" in Hoover, 1998 & 2006.
+In Hawaii, it is commonly referred to as the "scrambled egg nudibranch" or the "fried egg nudibranch."
+It's also referred to as the "varicose Phyllidia" in Hoover, 1998 & 2006.
+It was probably first reported from Hawaii in Edmondson, 1946 (as Phyllidia trilineata).
+(Note 5)

 Photo: PF: 58 mm: Makena, Maui; July 5, 2008.